-- Regional association or NRSPRC recommends development of new project as NRSP and notifies NIFA (as well as NRSPRC if they are not already aware). - Potential NRSP committee is created through a regional association development committee.
+- Regional association or NRSP Review Committee recommends development of new project as NRSPs and notifies NIFA (and NRSP Review Committee if they are not already aware). - Potential NRSP committee is created through a regional association development committee.

 Not Later than January 15